electron/electron/docs/api/webview-tag.md

 ## Enabling

 By default the `webview` tag is disabled in Electron >= 5.
-You need to enable the tag by setting the `webviewTag` webPreferences option when constructing your `BrowserWindow`.
-For more information see the [BrowserWindow constructor docs](browser-window.md).
+You need to enable the tag by setting the `webviewTag` webPreferences option when constructing your `BrowserWindow`. webview's new-window event will not be triggered when you click a new url with the latest update, As new-window event on webview is deprecated, [Web View Content](web-contents.md).
+"If you need new-window event you can switch back to ELECTRON VERSION:10.4.7" For more information see the [BrowserWindow constructor docs](browser-window.md).

 ## Overview